 If you have multiple existing debts, it may be worth considering a consolidation loan.
 A consolidation loan, as the name suggests, combines your existing debts into one payment.
 You may, in addition, even save on interest over the life of your loan.

-Certain lenders may be able to offer joint personal loans.
+Certain lenders may be able to offer a joint personal loan.
 In this situation, if you and your partner’s income is deposited into a joint account, your combined income will be assessed.

 On the other hand, personal loan lenders may not always be able to offer joint credit.
 Therefore, if you and your partner’s income is deposited into the same account, only the applicant’s income will be assessed.